bsraya/rosalind/README.md

+# Rosalind

-These are the codes for problems on [Rosalind](http://rosalind.info/problems/list-view) website
+This project includes some of the solution for problems on [Rosalind](http://rosalind.info/problems/list-view).